rundeck/rundeck/docs/en/api/rundeck-api.md

 ## XML and JSON

-The majority of API calls use XML for input and output.
-Some import/export features support YAML formatted documents, but XML is used for most API-level information.
+The API supports both XML and JSON.
+Some import/export features support YAML or `text/plain` formatted documents, but XML and JSON are used for all API-level information.

-As of API version 11, new and updated endpoints will support JSON format, with content type `application/json`.
+As of API version 14, all endpoints support JSON format, with content type `application/json`, with one exception ([/api/V/project/[PROJECT]/jobs/export][]).

 JSON results can be retrieved by sending the HTTP "Accept" header with a `application/json` value.
 JSON request content is supported when the HTTP "Content-Type" header specifies `application/json`.

 If an "Accept" header is not specified, then the response will be either the same format as the request content (for POST, or PUT requests), or XML by default.

+Some endpoints also support using a `format` query parameter to specify the expected output format.

 ## Authentication